LocalJoost/LocalJoost.github.io/_posts/2022-01-05-Some-Blender-tricks-for-the-impatient-Mixed-Reality-HoloLens-developer-(1).markdown

 Assuming the object consists out of separate parts, this is very easy.
 * Make sure the Mode Selector is in Object Mode
 * Click the part you want to delete (The right tail rotor)
-* Hit the delete button
+* Hit the delete button on your keyboard

 ![](/assets/2022-01-05-Some-Blender-tricks-for-the-impatient-Mixed-Reality-HoloLens-developer-(1)/tailrotor.png)